 (c) at the request of the person to whom the approval was granted.

 [21.
-Repealed by No. 70 of 2003 s.
+Deleted by No. 70 of 2003 s.
 58.]

 22. Appeal to Minister against refusal of approval

 (1) Where the Authority refuses an application for approval of an abattoir or an application for approval of structural alterations or additions to an abattoir or where the Authority imposes conditions or restrictions in respect of an approval, the applicant on being notified by the Authority may apply to the State Administrative Tribunal for a review of the decision.